aws/sagemaker-jumpstart-industry-pack/docs/source/what-is.rst

-What is the SageMaker JumpStart Industry Python SDK
+What Is the SageMaker JumpStart Industry Python SDK
 ===================================================

 SageMaker JumpStart Industry Python SDK is an open source client library for